jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: S.H.I.E.L.D. vs Hydra
 This set includes four One of a Kind equipment cards – The Nullifier, Book of Vishanti, Darkhold, and Serpent Crown.
 Each of these has the (Marvel) symbol on its top right instead of a team affiliation.
 This means in order to play one, you must have a face-up (Marvel) character on your side.
 (The Marvel symbol is on the bottom of
 Marvel character cards.)

+# Mary Walker
+Set: The Defenders
+Each version of Mary Walker has a different text box and ATK and DEF, but they all count as Mary Walker and can be used to Power-Up each other.
+Each Mary has the “One of a Kind” keyword which means you can only have one of that Mary in your deck.

 # Masacre
 Set: Deadpool & Friends